JordanL2/MegaCMD-Extra-Tools/README.md

 ### Caveats / TODO

-* Only works with Linux
+* Only works with Linux / UNIX-like OSes